MorningCoffeeZombie/General/escape_characters.md

 # **ESCAPE CHARACTERS BY LANGUAGE** #

+View this file's markdown text (not in viewer mode) to reveal the true escape code.

 **LANGUAGE** | **CHARACTER NAME** | **CHARACTER** | **ESCAPE CODE**
 ---------|----------------|-----------|------------
 XML | Quotes | " | &quot;